hanabi/hanabi.github.io/Reference.md

 ### The Trash Bluff

 * Normally, when a useless card is clued, it signifies a *Trash Chop Move* or a *Trash Push*.
 However, for both of these strategies to work, it is assumed that the recipient of the clue will know that the card that was touched is useless.
-* What if the recipient of the clue does NOT know that the card that was clued is useless?
+* What if the recipient of the clue does **not** know that the card that was clued is useless?
 They will go on to misplay that card, mistaking it for a "normal" *Play Clue*.
 * When you see this occur, it works like a *Bluff*; you must blind-play your *Finesse Position* card, or the player who received the clue will go on to misplay.
 * *Trash Bluffs* are a good tool to get a card played that is sitting behind other annoying cards.
-* For example, in a 3-player game where all of the 1's are played already EXCEPT for red 1:
+* For example, in a 3-player game:
+  * On the stacks, all of the 1's are played **except** for red 1.
   * Cathy has no clued cards in her hand.
   * Alice clues Cathy number 1, which only touches her newest (slot 1) card.
 This card is a blue 1, so Cathy will assume that it is a red 1.
   * Bob blind-plays his *Finesse Position* card, and it is a playable blue 2.
   * Cathy now knows that her 1 must not be red 1, or else Bob would not have blind-played anything.
 The 1 must be some other trash card.
 * Just like normal *Bluffs*, *Trash Bluffs* can only be done while in *Bluff Seat*.
-* If multiple cards are clued that cause a *Trash Bluff*, it means that ALL of the cards are trash.
+* If multiple cards are clued that cause a *Trash Bluff*, it means that **all** of the cards are trash.
 However, the focus of the clue should be the first thing discarded, which allows for the possibility of your teammates to give a follow-up *Fix Clue*.

 ### The Trash Finesse (Strong Form)

 * In a *Finesse*, we would say that the clue "matches" the blind-play.
 For example, a blue clue on a blue 2 matches a blind-play of blue 1.
 Or, a number 2 clue on blue 2 matches a blind-play of blue 1.
 * In a *Bluff*, we would say that the clue does not "match" the blind-play.
 For example, a blue clue on a blue 2 does not match a blind-play of a red 1.
 Or, a number 2 clue on a blue 2 does not match the blind-play of a red 2.
 * In the *Trash Bluff* example above, a blue 1 is used to *Trash Bluff* a blue 2.
 Similar to a *Bluff*, we would say this number 1 clue does not match the blind-play of a blue 2.
 * What is the *Trash Bluff* instead got a red 1 to blind-play?
 In this context, the red 1 would actually "match" the number 1 clue.
-Another way of saying this is that by cluing the trash 1 with a number 1 clue, the clue giver is saying that they SEE a matching 1 that is good.
+Another way of saying this is that by cluing the trash 1 with a number 1 clue, the clue giver is saying that they **see** a matching 1 that is good.
 * Thus, it is possible to perform a a *Trash Bluff* outside of *Bluff Seat* if the "matching" card is on someone's *Finesse Position*.
 When this is done, it promises that someone has that specific card, so we call it a *Trash Finesse* rather than a *Trash Bluff*.
 * For example, in a 4-player game:
   * All the 1's are played on the stacks except for red 1.